humuhumuhumu/Cybersecurity-Projects/htb_academy/javascript_deobfuscation/foundation_techniques/README.md

-# Foundational Web Analysis: Deobfuscation, API Interrogation, & Decoding
+# Foundational Web Analysis: Deobfuscation, API Interrogation & Decoding

 > *This writeup details my methodology for completing the foundational sections of the "JavaScript Deobfuscation" module from Hack The Box Academy.*